This article may contain compensated links. Please read disclaimer for more info.

 Tahiti is a great place for surfers with all levels of experience.
 While Tahiti is famous for its legendary Teahupoo wave, you’ll find waves of every length, size, and difficulty across Tahiti’s coastline.

+Surfing is one of the best things to do in Tahiti for active travelers.
 If you’re planning a Tahiti surf trip, be aware that there are two surf seasons – Summer (November to March) and Winter (April to October).
 Check out this Tahiti surf guide for the best surf spots for all levels and other top tips.

 Search for Tropical Fishes